Traffic Tickets Toronto

 How Do I Find Out If I Have A Traffic Ticket In Ontario?

 The first question to ask yourself is whether you remember getting pulled over and issued a Traffic Ticket.
 If you can’t, don’t worry, there is a way to find out.
-You will be required to go into one of the City of Toronto’s court locations with your driver’s licence to determine if you have any Traffic Tickets in Toronto.
+You have to go into one of the City of Toronto’s court locations with your driver’s licence to determine if you have any Traffic Tickets in Toronto.
 The court clerk will be able to look up any pending cases against you on their computer system.
 Below we have listed the City of Toronto court locations where you can find out if you have a pending Traffic Ticket.

 Toronto South – Old City Hall